Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Universal Control of Bosonic Error-Corrected Qudits

 \subsection{High-fidelity error-detected state preparation}

 Fault-tolerant preparation of logical GKP states is an important resource for bosonic quantum error correction.
-Previously in this work, we described a protocol that prepares GKP states in small steps $\mathcal{S}_k,\mathcal{C}_k$, at the end of which the ancillary qubit was left in a deterministic state.
-In this section, we will investigate the performance of this scheme in the presence of cavity and qubit noise.
-We will then compare this fidelity with the scheme in Ref~\cite{hastrup2021measurement}, which can also benefit from mid-circuit error detection.
-The performance of GKP state preparation in the presence of real noise relies on the efficacy of deterministic preparation of squeezed vacuum as well as (squeezed) cat states, derived in the previous section.
-Thus, this section should give the reader an understanding of how our preparation schemes, discussed in Secs.~\ref{sec:squeezing}-\ref{ssec:GKP-States}, perform on a superconducting hardware platform.
+Previously in this work, we described a protocol that prepares GKP states in small steps $\mathcal{S}(1,\Delta),\mathcal{C}_k$, at the end of which the ancillary qubit was left in a deterministic state.
+In this section, we investigate the performance of this scheme in the presence of oscillator and qubit noise, which provides an understanding of how our preparation schemes, discussed in Secs.~\ref{sec:squeezing}-\ref{ssec:GKP-States}, perform on an experimental platform such as a superconducting hardware platform.

-\textbf{State preparation in the presence of noise:} For the protocol presented in Sec.~\ref{ssec:GKP-States}, we introduce mid-circuit detection on ancilla errors via post-selection upon outcome $\ket{g}$ after every round; resetting the qubit to $\ket{g}$ and starting over if the step had failed.
+\paragraph{Noisy state preparation.} For the protocol presented in Sec.~\ref{ssec:GKP-States}, we introduce mid-circuit detection on ancilla errors via post-selection upon outcome $\ket{g}$ after every round; resetting the qubit to $\ket{g}$ and starting over if the step failed.
 During each gate in the circuit, we add photon loss at the rate $\kappa/2\pi=1/1000 \ \mu\textrm{s}^{-1}$, ancilla decay at the rate $\gamma/2\pi=1/200 \ \mu\textrm{s}^{-1}$, and ancilla dephasing at the rate $\gamma_\phi/2\pi=1/200 \ \mu\textrm{s}^{-1}$.
-With this, we run the protocol for $\Delta=0.34$~\cite{sivak2023real} for $10^5$ rounds.
+We repeat the protocol for $\Delta=0.34$~\cite{sivak2023real} for $10^5$ rounds.
 For each preparation round, we execute the GKP state preparation circuit $\mathcal{S}(1,0.34)-\mathcal{C}_1-\mathcal{C}_2-\mathcal{C}_3-\mathrm{SBS}$ shown in Fig.~\ref{fig:GKP-prep} with measurements at every $'-'$.
 We discard any round where we encounter a $-1$ outcome for $Z$ measurement of the ancilla qubit at any of these points and start over with the oscillator in the vacuum state.